fernando-mc/redmondpython.com/content/day_one_lesson.md

 `2 * x`

-Giving a name to something, so that you can refer to it by that name, is called assignment.
+Giving a name to something so that you can refer to it by that name later is called assignment.
 Above, we assigned the name 'x' to 4, and after that we can use x wherever we want to use the number 4.

-The space between the variable name, the equal sign, and its value does not matter.
-The following are the same.
-You should be consistent in your code.
+The space between the identifier, the equal sign, and its value does not matter.
+The two variables below are indentical.
+However, you should be consistent in your code.

 `x = 5`

 `x=5`

-Variables can be re-assigned.
+Variables can also be re-assigned.

 `x = 3`